skivoile18/Interview/README.md

-# Interview
+# Interview practice and my first attempt at making a repository on github
-Practice github repository making
+I love :coffee: :pizza: :soccer: :guitar: